 How do I apply?

-Applications for the postgraduate loan are not yet open.
-Head to the gov.uk website to find out about the process.
+Applications for the postgraduate loan for 2019/20 entry are now open.
+Head to the gov.uk website to find out more and apply.

 Are other options available?